groucho75/phmisk/README.md

 ### Installation method #1:
 1. download and unzip this repository
-2. go to the phmisk directory and launch Composer install to resolve and download required packages:
+2. enter the `phmisk-master` folder and launch Composer install to resolve and download required packages:

    ```
    $ composer install